Advisory Services

 Select Your Location

-The Central Government of India has introduced 124th Constitution Amendment Bill in the Parliament to provide reservation for Economically Weaker Sections (EWS) among the general category candidates.
+The Central Government of India has introduced the 124th Constitution Amendment Bill in the Parliament to provide reservations for Economically Weaker Sections (EWS) among the general category candidates.
 The move is to provide 10% reservation in higher education and government employment.

-This is one of the major steps introduced by the Government in the beginning of 2019.
+This is one of the major steps introduced by the Government at the beginning of 2019.
 The decision seems to be interesting and advantageous to the citizens.
-Let’s have a wider look on it:
+Let’s have a wider look at it:

-The Parliament passed the Constitution 124th Amendment Bill, 2019 which aims to provide ten percent reservation to the economically weaker sections (EWS) in the General category.
-The bill facilitates reservation for economically weaker sections in direct recruitment in the jobs and admission in higher educational institutions.
+The Parliament passed the Constitution 124th Amendment Bill, 2019, which aims to provide ten per cent reservation to the economically weaker sections (EWS) in the General category.
+The bill facilitates reservation for economically weaker sections in direct recruitment for jobs and admission in higher educational institutions.

-The major reason for passing the Bill was that from a very long time people from economically weaker sections of the society have largely remained excluded from attending the higher educational institutions and public employment because of their financial incapacity to compete with the persons who are economically more privileged.
+The major reason for passing the Bill was that for a very long time, people from economically weaker sections of society have largely remained excluded from attending higher educational institutions and public employment because of their financial incapacity to compete with the persons who are economically more privileged.

 Due to the above reason, Article 15 and Article 16 of the Constitution of India has been amended now.